When to Arrive

 What should I see in Ontario before/after Mindcamp?

 Ontario is a marvellous place, filled with wild and beautiful corners that are easy to get to and you have almost to yourself!
 Unfortunately most of them require you to rent a car, or bring your own.
 However, here is a short list:

-- Chippewas of Rama First Nation’s Powwow is concurrent with Mindcamp but just down the road by car, so a quick trip to enjoy the dancing, music, food, and crafts is definitely do-able
+- Chippewas of Rama First Nation’s Powwow is held the third weekend of August, which is often concurrent with Mindcamp.
+It is just down the road by car, so a quick trip to enjoy the dancing, music, food, and crafts is definitely do-able.

 - McMichael Canadian Art Collection, a beautiful gallery set in a forest park that shows off our best Canadian art (day trip from Toronto, there is a bus but easier with a car)